mchjoh015/Modelling-And-Control-Of-DC-Microgrid/README.md

 All converters are PWM-controlled and designed for dynamic and stable operation:

 - **Boost Converters (PV & Wind):** regulate input voltage and track maximum power
-- **Bidirectional Buck-Boost Converter (Battery):** handles charging/discharging to balance load and generation
+- **Bidirectional Buck-Boost Converter (Battery AND Super Capacitor):** handles charging/discharging to balance load and generation
-- **Supercapacitor Converter:** responds rapidly to transients to stabilise the DC bus

 ### 3. Energy Management System (EMS)